madolson/redis/SSL_README.md

 In order to use hostname validation as part of the SSL handshake, Redis with SSL supports announcing its endpoint using the cluster-announce-endpoint and cluster-interface-type parameters.
 Setting the cluster-interface-type to DNS will make cluster re-direct calls and cluster slot calls provide the cluster announce endpoint instead of the IP address.

 ## Developing features that are compatible with SSL
-Developing a feature for support with SSL should be hidden behind "#ifdef BUILD_SSL" if it needs to access s2n or OpenSSL libraries.
-This is to maintain a smaller executable size and limit performance impact for Redis built without SSL.
-There are several helper functions defined to make the Redis code cleaner, and new ones should be defined if there are frequent uses of "#ifdef BUILD_SSL".
+Developing a feature for support with SSL make use of the "isSSLCompiled()" or "isSSLEnabled()" macros. #ifdefs should be limited to ssl.* and server.h so as to not impair the readability of the main code base.

 ### Initializing SSL connections
 All SSL connections need to be initialized after the underlying TCP connection has been established and then they need to perform an SSL handshake.
 SSL negotiations are not handled synchronously in most places in the codebase - this is to prevent blocking the server while the SSL handshake is waiting for the the client/server to respond.
 Instead, you should use the sslNegotiate methods provided in ssl.c to perform asynchronous negotiation.
 Calling these functions will add a fileEvent to the event loop to handle the negotiation and your callback function will be called when the SSL handshake is completed.
 If the handshake fails, the client will be disconnected.